Fiction Friday Challenge, episode five

 Now he knew.

 This post is part of a fiction challenge I am participating in.
 This is a continuation of a story that already has two parts.
-You can find them here: part 1part 2, part 3 and part 4.
+You can find them here: part 1, part 2, part 3 and part 4.

 Here is this week's prompt:

 When was the last time you looked into someone’s gorgeous eyes?
 Maybe they were sea green and seemed to have all the secrets of the world behind them?
 What would happen if you had a chance to know this person intimately?
+Then you find that person has a dark secret that would bring your perfect but lonely life to its knees. |

 Check out the pieces from the other participants!